m3g/PDBTools.jl/README.md

 ### Not indicated for:

-We do not aim to provide the fastest PDB parsing methods.
-If speed in reading files, returning subsets of the structures, etc., is critical to you, probably you will do better with some packages of [BioJulia](https://github.com/BioJulia), [BioStructures](https://github.com/BioJulia/BioStructures.jl) in particular.
+The purpose of PDBTools.jl is mostly to provide support for atomic structure manipulations in the context of Molecular Dynamics Simulations.
+Thus, it allows reading and writing flexibilities and limitations that deviating from standard PDB directives.
+For more standard support of the PDB and CIF formats use the packages of
+[BioJulia](https://github.com/BioJulia),
+[BioStructures](https://github.com/BioJulia/BioStructures.jl) in
+particular.